Skip to main content

 • story

-• “Possessor(s)' strongest aspect is its story; Luca and Rhem's bond through the story was written masterfully that by its ending left me an emotional wreckage, I was always looking forward to hearing more conversations between these two.”
+• “Possessor(s)' strongest aspect is its story; Luca and Rhem's bond throughout the story was masterfully written, and by its ending, I was an emotional wreck.
+I was always looking forward to hearing more conversations between these two.”

 • “The story is extremely mediocre despite an interesting premise, and the writing is the weakest part of the story unfortunately.”